 Xanthan gum traps air in your baked goods to create an airy, light product.
 It starts out as a microorganism which is fed corn and soy.
 Therefore, if you have corn or soy allergies, it is best to use guar gum.
 Xantham is best used in baked goods.
 If baking a bread containing yeast, the use of xanthan gum turns out a better quality bread, then using guar gum alone.
 Read author, Carol Fenster’s article on how to use xanthan gum.
 We both use different amounts in our recipe, but her article is the perfect start.

 Guar gum keeps larger ingredients such as raisins and nuts from sinking to the bottom of the batter.
 It is primarily made from the inside of guar beans.
 It can be used as a thickener in liquids such as gravy.
-Use sparingly, though, as it is 8 times more potent than cornstarch.
-Guar gum is also used as a emulsifier (keeps 2 unlike ingredients together, such as oil and water).
+Use sparingly, though, as it is eight times more potent than cornstarch.
+Guar gum is also used as an emulsifier (keeps two unlike ingredients together, such as oil and water).
 It keeps your ingredients together.
 If you are not baking, but making a cold item guar gum would be your first choice.
 If using a recipe which calls for a high acid ingredient such as lemon juice or vinegar, you will need to increase the amount of guar gum you use.
 Otherwise, use xanthan gum.

 How to use Guar Gum

 The sturdier you wish your baked product, the more guar gum you should use.
 In bread recipes, it is typical to use one teaspoon of guar gum per 1 cup of flour and starches.
 If you are baking a cake use a little less; baking a pizza crust which will hold heavy toppings, use quite a bit more, 3-4 teaspoons.
 The more you use, the easier it will be to maneuver and lift rolled-out dough, though it will make it chewy.
 If you wish your cookies to be on the chewy side, only use a 1/4 teaspoon.